Wolfgang Rosenthal: Politics and race

 In 1933, Rosenthal joined the ruling NSDAP (Nazi Party) and became a Sponsoring Member of the SS, which will have done his career no harm.

-From 1936 to 1937, he worked as associate professor for physiology and facial surgery, and acting head of the jaw clinic at Hamburg University.
+From 1936 to 1937, he worked as associate professor for physiology and facial surgery, and acting head of the jaw clinic at the University of Hamburg.
 On 30 September 1937, however, he was dismissed, possibly on account of his partially Jewish ancestry.
 His grandfather, Johannes Joseph Rosenthal had been baptised in an evangelical church in Berlin in June 1849, but Johannes Joseph's father had been a cantor in the Jewish community in Ballenstedt.
 Also in 1937, Rosenthal's teaching certificates in respect of Hamburg and Leipzig were voided.
 However, he was able to return to his career as a freelance surgeon and orthopedist.
 He went back to Leipzig and set about rebuilding his medical practice to which, following his singing ban in 1938, he was able to dedicate himself more fully than before.
 In 1943, he was able to prove that a remoter biological ancestor along the Rosenthal line (Prince Martin von Schönborn) had not been Jewish, but the teaching ban was not lifted.
 1943 was also the year in which his Leipzig clinic was destroyed by enemy bombing.
 This provided the impetus for the creation of a new clinic at the schloss of Thallwitz in the countryside to the east of Leipzig, of which he remained the director until 1962.
 The castle was made available by its owner, the Prince of Reuss, who subsequently disappeared and probably died in a Soviet concentration camp.